l3nz/whaleware/README.md

 Default scripts:

 - `/ww/run` - the script that orchestrates all other scripts
-- `/ww/cfg` - reads a configuration variale from the current configuration
+- `/ww/cfg` - reads a configuration value from the current configuration

 Under `/ww/usr` are the following scripts.
 Replace the one(s) you need.

 - `boot` - the script that sets the sytem up on an image boot.
 Sets the system up but for the `/data` directory.
-Runs on every boot.
+   Runs as first script on each and every boot.
 - `firstboot` - on the first boot, the `/data` directory is initialized.
 It happens just once if you have permanent storage.
-- `upgrade` - upgrades the system (eg applies database schema changes)
+- `upgrade` - upgrades the system (eg applies database schema changes).
+It is run on every boot.
-- `warmup` - starts services and warms them up
+- `warmup` - starts services and warms them up.
+It is run on every boot.
-- `lifecycle [STATE]` - notifies a central server about the life-cycle of the current app
-- `pushstats [JSON]` - pushes a JSON blob
 - `monitor` - return a JSON blob about the state of the service.
 If it returns with an error code different than zero, the webapp needs to be restarted.

+Helper scripts:

 - `svcdown` - shut down the server
 - `svcup` - starts the server
+- `lifecycle [STATE]` - notifies a central server about the life-cycle of the current app.
+The default implementation just logs it on stdout.
+- `pushstats [JSON]` - pushes the JSON blob returned by `monitor` to a monitoring service.
+The default implementation does nothing.

 An app's life cycle
 -------------------

-To be done
+An app progresses trough a life-cycle.
+The life-cycle can be pushed externally through the `lifecycle` script so that an external system can be aware of the current state of the app.

-- BOOT
+- BOOT - System is running the `boot` script.
-- FIRSTBOOT
+- FIRSTBOOT - System is running the `firstboot` script.
-- UPGRADING
+- UPGRADING - System is running the `upgrading` script.
-- WARMUP
+- WARMUP - System is running the `warmup` script.
-- UP
+- UP - System is ready to serve requests.
-- RESTARTING
-- STOPPED
-- ERROR
+- RESTARTING - System is being restarted, because either the `monitor` script encountered a problem or a SIGHUP was received by the Docker host.
+After the restart, the system is flagged as UP.
+- STOPPED - System is being stopped because it received a SIGTERM from Docker (likely a "docker stop" was performed)
+- ERROR - System is in an unrecoverable error state and is terminating (not currently used).

 Examples
 --------